About the course

 - hands-on experience, supervised by a senior member of our medical statistics team, of the analysis or meta-analysis of healthcare data, in order to address a question in evidence-based health care.

-This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
-The works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.
+This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.